 “Our plan is simple, we do what we want, stay where we want, and if we dont like someplace we leave.”

 And we couldn’t agree more.
-We’ve been following Danika and her travel partner in crime, Chris for quite some time now and we just can’t get enough of their incredible travel photos and blog.
+We’ve been following Danika Of No Destinations and her travel partner in crime, Chris for quite some time now and we just can’t get enough of their incredible travel photos and blog.
 Each post is full of life and insightful information and their story is inspiring.
 On March 1st, 2014 they left their home friends and family to set off to Europe with a one way ticket to Rome, Italy.
 Since then, they’ve visited over 90 different destinations around the world and are taking the travel blogging world by storm.
 Read on to learn more about Danika.